WebAssembly/memory-control/proposals/memory-control/Overview.md

 This also only addresses the cost of copies, not the other motivators of this proposal.

 This is summarizing a discussion from the [previous issue](https://github.com/WebAssembly/design/issues/1162) in which this approach was discussed in more detail.

+#### Lazy commit

+If the goal is primarily to allow applications to manage their memory footprint, it may be possible to change the memory allocation strategy for linear memory to commit pages lazily.
+Currently, the general expectation is that engines will reserve + commit any accessible WebAssembly memory; under this approach, however, the engine would reserve memory only when accessed.
+This is, essentially, implementing page faults in software.

+This strategy could be implemented in a signal handler, with a (presumed) slowdown on page faults.
+To avoid this slowdown, a new instruction could be provided (e.g. `memory.commit`) to pre-commit pages of memory before they are accessed.
+This instruction would be a complement to `memory.discard`.
+In effect, `memory.commit` would be a "soft allocate" and `memory.discard` a "soft free"—providing memory footprint control on most platforms but having no effect on WebAssembly hosts without virtual memory.

+This approach may also make the implementation of `memory.discard` more portable for shared memories, since it could be implemented simply as a decommit rather than a re-commit (which is difficult / impossible to implement without the possibility of traps on all platforms).

+However, this approach has no impact on the copy-reduction or memory-protection motivators for this proposal.

 ### JS API Considerations